RasaHQ/rasa/docs/index.rst

 If your project *is* written in Python you can simply import the relevant classes.

 Rasa is a set of tools for building more advanced bots, developed by `Rasa
 <https://rasa.com>`_.
-This is the natural language  understanding module,
+This is the natural language understanding module.
+To
-and the first component to be open-sourced.
-To build conversational chatbots, you can interface Rasa NLU with libraries that steer the flow of the conversation - more on this in :ref:`section_context`.
+build conversational chatbots, you can interface Rasa NLU with libraries that steer the flow of the conversation - more on this in :ref:`section_context`.

 .. toctree::
    :maxdepth: 1